 3. Bounce Rate

 Bounce rate is the metric of how many users left or bounced immediately after visiting your website.
-A bounce means that the user did not take any other action after visiting your page.
-They land on a single page and leave.
+A bounce means that a user landed on your page and left without taking any action.
 A few reasons could be that they didn’t find what they were looking for or did not like the content on your page.
 A low bounce rate is ideal.

 In a paid search campaign, cost per click means the cost of each click that a user actions.
 You pay based on the total number of clicks instead of impressions.
 Google’s pay-per-click ad campaigns (PPC ads) are the most popular platform for CPC ads.